Phil Prendergast: National

 She first contested an election to Dáil Éireann in June 2001, when she stood on behalf of the WUAG in the Tipperary South by-election that followed the death of Theresa Ahearn; she polled 7,897 first preference votes.
 In June 2005, she left the WUAG to join the Labour Party.
-She was a Labour candidate at the 2007 general election in the Tipperary South constituency; she was unsuccessful, but was subsequently elected to the Seanad Eireann by the Labour Panel.
+She was a Labour candidate at the 2007 general election in the Tipperary South constituency; she was unsuccessful, but was subsequently elected to the Seanad by the Labour Panel.

 She caused some controversy within the local Labour Party branch when she tried to nominate a family member to replace her on the council.

 Previously a Labour spokesperson on the Older Person, Prendergast served in the Seanad as a spokesperson on Health, Art and Sports, and Social and Family Affairs.
 She unsuccessfully contested the 2011 general election in Tipperary South, receiving almost 11.0% of the first preference votes.